Berri Energy Project - Flow Power

 Flow Power’s in house Engineering and Projects teams undertook all development, design, procurement, and engagement of all the following major work contracts (all local to South Australia).

-Drasol – all civil and mechanical construction work
+Drasol – civil and mechanical works

-Switch Energy Group – solar and battery installers undertaking all DC electrical work
+Switch Energy Group – DC electrical works

-Broadview Fencing – providing security fencing for the site
+Broadview Fencing – security fencing

 Local environmental and community impact